 Praying is so hard in these times.
 I tell God I trust Him, and I think I do, but do I really?
-I beg Him to heal Silvio, trying my best to believe in that healing because I know it’s those with faith whose prayers are answered, but I don’t expect God to answer this prayer at all.
+I beg Him for healing, trying my best to believe in that healing because I know it’s those with faith whose prayers are answered, but I don’t expect God to answer this prayer at all.
 I try to be joyful in Him, because I know that His joy is my strength, but it’s not His joy I am latching onto–it’s only a fake mask of joy.
 And I know I can do nothing and that I must simply be weak and let Him carry me, but I cannot seem to even do that authentically.

 Abba, help me, help me please.

 My memory verses this week, which I did not organize:

 “So do not worry; do not say, ‘What are we to eat?
 What are we to drink?
 What are we to wear?
 It is the gentiles who set their hearts on all these things.
 Your heavenly Father knows you need them all.
 Set your hearts on his kingdom first, and on God’s saving justice, and all these other things will be given to you as well.” – Matthew 6:31-33

 “Peace I bequeath to you; my own peace I give you, a peace the world cannot give, this is my gift to you.
 Do not let your hearts be troubled or afraid.” – John 14:27

 “Loyally offer sacrifices, and trust in Yahweh.” – Psalm 4:5

 Yesterday we were both despairing so much.
 All the consequences of Silvio’s depression were coming back to us: the times he couldn’t work, we didn’t know if he’d have a job he could manage, and it seemed like we wouldn’t even be able to pay for food and rent.
 Those were the times that God taking care of us was the most obvious, because we wouldn’t have been able to get by otherwise.
 But still, the fear was nearly paralyzing: what if?